Interval Estimation for Binomial Proportions Under Differential Privacy: Principled Intervals Under -DP

 Using the discrete Gaussian mechanism from \eqref{eq:DG} and \eqref{eq:DGM}, given a value of $\hat q$, we have

 Hence, combining the likelihood in \eqref{DGp} and a uniform prior, the kernel of $f(q|\hat{p}^*)$ is

-We use a Gibbs sampler to simulate from the full conditionals of this kernel.
+As before, we can use a Gibbs sampler to simulate from the full conditionals of this kernel.
 For $q$, we draw an update from the Beta distribution as in \eqref{eq:fullcondq}.
 For $\hat{q}$, we evaluate \eqref{DGp} for all values $\hat{q} \in \{0, 1/n, 2/n, \dots, 1\}$ and normalize to obtain a probability mass function, from which we then sample to obtain the update.
 We construct the 95\% interval using the $2.5$ percentile and $97.5$ percentiles of the posterior draws of $q$.
+Alternatively, we can compute \eqref{discretegauss} for all $q \in Q_0$, and normalize the resulting kernels to approximate the posterior distribution over a grid of values for $p$.